Community Outreach and Scholarships

 University Scholarships

-Winners of our 2025 scholarships were announced and celebrated on June 29 at the Camano City Schoolhouse during a festive afternoon tea.
+Winners of our 2026 scholarships were announced and celebrated June 28 at the Camano City Schoolhouse during a festive afternoon tea.

 Candidate and Issues Forum

-Candidate and Issues Forum was held on Wednesday, October 9, 2024, at Stanwood High School Performing Arts Center.
-Candidates and representatives of issues on the November 2024 ballot presented their candidacy and answered questions.
-Please visit our Candidate Page for additional information.
+Candidate and Issues Forum will be held on Wednesday, October 7, 2026, 6:00 p.m., at Stanwood High School Performing Arts Center.
+Candidates and representatives of issues on the November 2026 ballot will present their candidacy and answer your questions.
+More information to come mid-August after the primary.

 Email us for more information about any of our programs.